matrix-org/matrix-spec-proposals/proposals/0000-server-auth-simple.md

   server.
 - `passive`: Users can send the `m.server.subscription` event without corresponding membership or server participation.
+- `active`: Users can send the `m.server.subscription` event but cannot send any other event without a corresponding participation of `permitted`.

 `rule` is protected from redaction.

+The `passive` state allows for rooms to operate as they do today, new servers can freely join a room and start sending events without prior approval from the administrators

+The `active` state allows for a much safer way to run public Matrix rooms, new servers can join a room, send the `m.srever.subscription` event but cannot do more until a room administrator permits the new joiner with an `m.server.participation` event.
+We expect that in practice automated tooling will perform a simple reputation check and immediately permit a new server to participate.
+This is an essential part of the proposal as the `active` mechanism eliminates a current shortfall that `m.room.server_acl` is a purely reactive tool in a join wave attack.

 ### The `m.server.subscription` event, `state_key: ${origin_server_name}`